socketsupply/tonic-docs/src/markdown/components/router.md

 # Router
-The `Router` component will render its children components if the browser's current url matches its `path` property.
-This component will detect `pushstate`, `popstate` and `replacestate` events and re-render with the attributes of the url as props.
+The `Router` component will render its children components if the browser's current URL matches its `path` property.
+This component will detect `pushstate`, `popstate`, and `replacestate` events and re-render with the attributes of the URL as props.

 ## Demo